-What Does it Take to Be a Fraud Examiner, Investigator or Analyst?
+Life As a Fraud Examiner, Investigator or Analyst

-Fraud Examiner, Investigator or Analyst Definition Obtain evidence, take statements, produce reports, and testify to findings regarding resolution of fraud allegations.
+Example of Fraud Examiner, Investigator or Analyst Job Obtain evidence, take statements, produce reports, and testify to findings regarding resolution of fraud allegations.
 May coordinate fraud detection and prevention activities.

-Daily Life Of a Fraud Examiner, Investigator or Analyst
+A Day in the Life of a Fraud Examiner, Investigator or Analyst

 - Obtain and serve subpoenas.